psu-db/sampling-extension-original/README.md

 and should be left set as `true`.

 Beyond this, there are three branches, each implementing different functionality.
-The `master` branch support standard, single threaded IRS with both memory and disk levels.
-The `wirs` branch supports single threaded weighted sampling on memory levels only.
+The `master` branch supports single-threaded IRS with both memory and disk levels.
+The `wirs` branch supports single-threaded weighted IRS on memory levels only.
 The `concurrency` branch supports concurrent IRS on both memory and disk.

 ## Benchmarking